15 Best Zoos in Australia – state by state

 Lone Pine Koala Sanctuary is only 12 km from Brisbane City and a great opportunity to hand feed a kangaroo and hold a koala.
 You can also meet lots of other interesting Australian wildlife like Tasmanian devils, emus, snakes, wombats, and dingoes.
 The sanctuary is located in a beautiful natural setting along the Brisbane River.
 A very special treat for the older kids is being able to see the large snakes being fed.
 For the younger ones there is a popular lorikeet feeding session where they can get in on the action and an adorable barn animal encounter.
 The whole family can get in on a koala cuddle session where you can hold one of the koalas and get some photos taken.
 There are 130 koalas living at Lone Pine Koala Sanctuary and you get to learn all about their unique personalities through the different exhibits spread around the sanctuary.
 My favourite thing about Lone Pine is how affordable the experience is.
 From ticket prices to the kangaroo food ($2 a bag), to the optional animal photo encounters, the sanctuary makes learning about these native wildlife an accessible option for all budgets.

 Cristal from Tofu Traveler – check out her story on Lone Pine Sanctuary

 Currumbin Wildlife Sanctuary, Gold Coast

-Nicci from Trip Chiefs – check out Best Gold Coast Theme Park for kids by age group
+Nicci from Trip Chiefs – Discover which Gold Coast theme Park is best for what age

 Australian Reptile Park, Somersby, Central Coast